-Teachers of the gifted are required to provide students with a learning environment designed to meet the distinct needs of gifted students.
+Teachers of the gifted are expected to provide students with a learning environment designed to meet the distinct needs of gifted students.
 The use of inquiry based learning, graphic organizers, creative projects, hands-on experiments, service projects, rubrics, and enriched learning opportunities are used to meet the needs of these students.
 The incorporation of technology into activities is strongly encouraged.
-Items such as Smartboards, GPS, netbooks, i-pods, digital imagers, graphing calculators, science equipment, and many software programs are available for students to use.
+Items such as Smartboards, GPS, netbooks, i-pods, digital imagers, science equipment, and many software programs are available for students to use.

-The director of gifted education is responsible for sharing current issues in gifted education with the gifted eligibility chairs from each school and with the Gifted Education Advisory Committee.
+The director of gifted education is responsible for sharing current issues in gifted education with the gifted eligibility chairs from each school.
 The director of gifted education attends regional and state conferences to gather information and reviews information from national and state professional publications.
 This information is shared with administrators and school personnel on a regular basis.

-Part X: Procedures for Annual Review of Effectiveness 8VAC20-40-60A.14)
+Part X: Procedures for Annual Review of Effectiveness (8VAC20-40-60A.14)